Google has added new terms to describe compromised websites.

 The general goal of these alerts is to say, “Hey, be careful of this website because it may harbor redirects to other hacked websites, or include files or text placed on the website unscrupulously.”

 Matt Cutts very nicely discusses malware detection at Google:

 There is a fairly common WordPress hack going around, most often called the “Pharma Hack.”
 The pharma hack usually involves the injection of words like cialis, xanax, payday loans and others directly into the WordPress database.
 This situation can be particularly difficult to clean up.
 And because this hack is most often set to only be viewable by Google’s bots it’s virtually impossible to figure out you’ve been hacked before Google notices–no fun at all!

 My website has been hacked.
 Now what do I do?

 We’re here to help you get your business back online ASAP!

-With over 10 years of experience in managing secure servers, we will ensure your web site is unblocked at Google or your money back!
+With over 15 years of experience in managing secure servers and compromised websites, we will ensure your website is cleaned of malware and unblocked at Google or your money back!

 Call for quick resolution today.